PCHIII/bamazon/README.md

 ## Overview

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
-The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+This Bamazon App will take in orders from customers and deplete stock from the store's inventory.

-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.
+Also, there is a Bonus section that allows a Managers view, which allows for viewing investory, added new products and increasing supply.

 ## Instructions